Ravichandra89/node-todo-app/README.md

 # Hi, I'm Ravi Chandra! 👋

-# Automated Todo App CI/CD with DevOps, Docker, and GitHub.
+# Automated Todo App CI/CD with DevOps, Docker, and GitHub.This code is taken from github to implement this app using devops tools ( Docker,Jenkins,AWS)

  Introduce my latest project, "Automated Todo App with Jenkins, Docker, and GitHub".